-At the special meeting of Shareholders held on October 26, 2012, the Shareholders adopted the DSU Plan, which was subsequently amended at the annual and special meetings of the Shareholders on June 4, 2015 and June 20, 2019.
+At the special meeting of Shareholders held on October 26, 2012, the Shareholders adopted the DSU Plan, which was subsequently amended at the annual and special meetings of the Shareholders on June 4, 2015, June 20, 2019 and June 25, 2020.
 At the special meeting of Shareholders held on June 20, 2019, the Shareholders approved a resolution amending the DSU Plan so that the maximum number of DSUs that may be outstanding under the DSU Plan from time to time was fixed at 5,000,000, the effect of which was to change the DSU Plan into an "evergreen" plan such that any DSUs redeemed, surrendered, forfeited or cancelled again became available for future grant.
+An increase in the maximum number of DSUs that may be outstanding under the DSU Plan to 7,500,000 was approved by the Shareholders at the annual and special meeting held on June 25, 2020.
 The Board also amended the DSU Plan on May 15, 2019 to remove the requirement for participants to elect to receive compensation in the form of DSUs in 10% increments and other housekeeping amendments, which amendments the Board has authority under the DSU Plan to make without obtaining Shareholder approval as noted in the summary below.
-The Board further amended the DSU Plan on May 15, 2020 to adopt the DSU Plan Amendment (subject to approval of the Shareholders at the Meeting).
 The purpose of the DSU Plan is to assist the Corporation in attracting and retaining talented employees and directors and to promote a greater alignment of interests between the directors, employees and the Shareholders.
 The DSUs issued under the DSU Plan form part of the Corporation's overall director and employee compensation strategy.
 Since the value of DSUs increase or decrease with the price of Common Shares, DSUs reflect a philosophy of aligning the interests of directors and employees with those of the Shareholders by tying compensation to share price performance.
 Additionally, the Corporation may utilize DSUs to minimize cash compensation expenditures.